FaeInterestingWorld/.github/profile/README.md

 The initiative to create an Advisor that can provide guidance on potential challenges that the world may face was inspired by past explorations about 7 years ago: [Recurrent Neural Nets](https://github.com/danieltjw/novel-lyrics-synthesis), [Challenges Facing Humanity](https://github.com/danieltjw/challenges-facing-humanity).

-This project has been self-funded by the author's previous work in the tech sector.
+This project has been informed by the author's previous work in the tech sector, but independently self-funded to avoid conflicts of interest.

 ---